 The real St. Nicholas was born in Lycia, in what is now part of Turkey.
 At that time, Lycia was a Greek-speaking, and he would have spoken Greek.

-What Language Does Santa Speak?
 Maybe It’s Finnish or Possibly Sami

-The North Pole is only one rumored location for Santa’s super-secret base of operations.
+The North Pole is only one rumoured location for Santa’s super-secret base of operations.
 Lapland, the Finnish homeland 0f the Sami people, also claims to be the “real’ home of Santa Claus.
 (Lapland is a region that encompasses Finland, Sweden, Norway and Russia, but he’s usually assumed to live in the Finnish part.)

 Here’s the backstory: In 1927, Finnish radio broadcaster Markus Rautio told his listeners that Santa’s Workshop had been discovered in Lapland.
 The idea stuck, at least among the Finnish.
 In the 1980s, “Santa tourism” came to the area, a golden opportunity for the Finnish town of Rovaniemi.